openvinotoolkit/openvino_notebooks/notebooks/405-paddleOCR-webcam/README.md

 </p>

-!PaddleOCR performs the Optical Character Recognition (OCR) function from a video, an image, or a scanned document.
+PaddleOCR performs the Optical Character Recognition (OCR) function from a video, an image, or a scanned document.
 It is mainly composed of three parts: DB text detection, detection frame correction and CRNN text recognition.
 For more details, please refer to the PaddleOCR technical article (https://arxiv.org/abs/2009.09941).

 ## Notebook Contents

 This notebook demonstrates live paddleOCR inference with OpenVINO.
-We use the ["Chinese and English ultra-lightweight PP-OCR model (9.4M)"](https://github.com/PaddlePaddle/PaddleOCR) from [PaddleOCR Github](https://github.com/openvinotoolkit/open_model_zoo), specifically the Encoder and Decoder from [action-recognition-0001](https://docs.openvino.ai/latest/omz_models_model_action_recognition_0001.html) or [PaddleOCR Gitee](https://gitee.com/paddlepaddle/PaddleOCR).
+We use the ["Chinese and English ultra-lightweight PP-OCR model (9.4M)"](https://github.com/PaddlePaddle/PaddleOCR) from [PaddleOCR Github](https://github.com/PaddlePaddle/PaddleOCR) or [PaddleOCR Gitee](https://gitee.com/paddlepaddle/PaddleOCR).
 Both text detection and recognition results are visualized in a window, and text recognition results provided include both recognized text and its corresponding confidence level.
 In the notebook we show how to create the following pipeline:

 <p align="center" width="100%">